SlytherinGe/RSTeller/README.md

 ### 🎉 News

+- **2025/01/28**: The latest version of the [RSTeller](https://huggingface.co/datasets/SlytherinGe/RSTeller) dataset and its [metadata](https://huggingface.co/datasets/SlytherinGe/RSTeller_metadata) are now avaliable on Hugging Face Datasets Hub.
 - **2025/01/27**: We are currently working on re-uploading the dataset to the Hugging Face Datasets Hub.
 The new version will be available soon.
 The legacy version has been moved to the [legacy repository](https://huggingface.co/datasets/SlytherinGe/RSTeller_legacy).
 - **2025/01/26**: We have completely regenerated the dataset using two larger LLMs: Mixtral-Nemo-Instruct (12B) and Mixtral-Small-Instruct (22B).
 This update introduces refined prompts and enhanced data quality.
 Please note that the selected image patches and OSM elements may vary from the previous release.
-For reference and study purposes, the [legacy version of the dataset](docs/legacy_intro.md) remains available.
+For reference and study purposes, the introdcution to the [legacy version of the dataset](docs/legacy_intro.md) remains available.
 Additionally, the code for dataset generation has been released.
 - **2024/08/28**: A preprint version of our paper is now available on [arXiv](https://arxiv.org/abs/2408.14744).
-- **2024/08/27**: The dataset is now available on the [Hugging Face Datasets Hub](https://huggingface.co/datasets/SlytherinGe/RSTeller).
+- ~~**2024/08/27**: The dataset is now available on the [Hugging Face Datasets Hub](https://huggingface.co/datasets/SlytherinGe/RSTeller).~~
 - **2024/08/09**: We are uploading the dataset to the Hugging Face Datasets Hub.

 ### ⚡ Introduction